evmos/ethermint/docs/basics/gas.md

 performs basic checks prior to transaction execution.
 These checks are usually signature verification, transaction field validation, transaction fees, etc.

-Regarding gas consumption and fees, the `AnteHandler` checks that the user has enough balance to cover for the tx cost (amount plus fees) as well as checking that the gas limit is greater or equal than the computed intrinsic gas for the message.
+Regarding gas consumption and fees, the `AnteHandler` checks that the user has enough balance to cover for the tx cost (amount plus fees) as well as checking that the gas limit defined in the message is greater or equal than the computed intrinsic gas for the message.

 ## Gas Refunds